voder-ai/create-fastify-ts/user-docs/SECURITY.md

 CSP is one of the most effective mechanisms for mitigating XSS and related injection issues.
 OWASP recommends adopting a **strict, application-specific CSP** and rolling it out carefully (often starting in `Report-Only` mode).

-This template does **not** ship with a hard-coded CSP.
-Instead, you are expected to configure CSP yourself when you add `@fastify/helmet`.
+This template does **not** ship with a hard-coded CSP beyond the defaults provided by `@fastify/helmet`.
+Instead, you are expected to configure CSP yourself when you customize Helmet.
 Below are example patterns for safe CSP customization.

 ### Enabling a basic CSP